ChrisMusson/LOI_Solver/README.md

 - edit settings in `settings.json`, most importantly the path to your `highs.exe` executable.
 You will then also need to give the solver a way of finding your current squad and the gameweek to solve from.
 You can do this in two ways:
   1. Save the login cookie value to a .env file - log in to [the website](https://fantasyloi.leagueofireland.ie/) and press F12 to open developer tools.
 Navigate to `Application -> Cookies` if using chrome, or `Storage -> Cookies` if using firefox.
 Copy the value of the `LOIFF` cookie to a new file named `.env`, whose content is a single line `LOIFF=CfDJ...5XA`, where `CfDJ...5XA` is the copied value of your cookie
   1. Supply your current_squad and next_gw manually - add `"next_gw": gw,` and `"current_squad": [A, B, ..., N, O],` to `settings.json`, where `gw` is the gameweek you want to solve from and `[A, B, ..., N, O]` is a 15-integer-long list of the IDs of the 15 players in your current squad.
 These IDs must match up with the IDs in your `xpts.csv` file
+> **_NOTE:_**  If you are using Vamps' xpts model, then you will need to use option 2 here as the IDs from that model and the fantasy LOI website are not the same.
+You can use either method with models that use the same IDs as the fantasy LOI website, e.g. the MooSwish model

 - `python solve.py`

 If you have the cookie saved to a `.env` file, you can then solve for any given team_id you like by adding the `"team_id": x,` setting to `settings.json`.
 This cookie value will have to be updated once every two weeks